-Martha Dandridge (and future Mrs. Washington) (1731-1802) was born at Chestnut Grove, a 500-acre plantation in New Kent County, Virginia, 30 miles or so west of Williamsburg.
-She was the eldest child of John and Frances Dandridge.
-She had plenty of connections to Williamsburg on her mother’s side.
-Her great grandfather was the first rector of the Bruton Parish Church from 1674 to 1688.
-Her grandfather served as a burgess, and after he died, her grandmother lived in Williamsburg with her second husband, watchmaker John Flournoy.
+Martha Dandridge (1731-1802) was born at Chestnut Grove, a 500-acre plantation in New Kent County, Virginia, 25 miles west of Williamsburg.
+She was the eldest of eight children born to John and Frances Dandridge.
+Through her mother’s family, the Joneses, Martha had plenty of connections to Williamsburg.
+Her great grandfather was the first rector of Bruton Parish Church and her grandfather served as a Burgess and owned property in Williamsburg during his lifetime.

 Meet Martha Washington, the woman who married a farmer and ended up helping to shape a nation.
 Come discuss issues and topics important to her as she navigates a constantly changing country.
 Hear what it means to her as she helps define what it means to be an American woman.